containers/nri-plugins/docs/policy/topology-aware.md

-Due to inaccuracies in how `cri-resmgr` calculates memory requests for pods in QoS class `Burstable`, you should either use `Limit` for setting the amount of memory for containers in `Burstable` pods or run the [resource-annotating webhook](../webhook.md) to provide `cri-resmgr` with an exact copy of the resource requirements from the Pod Spec as an extra Pod annotation.
+Due to inaccuracies in how `cri-resmgr` calculates memory requests for pods in QoS class `Burstable`, you should either use `Limit` for setting the amount of memory for containers in `Burstable` pods to provide `cri-resmgr` with an exact copy of the resource requirements from the Pod Spec as an extra Pod annotation.

 ## Reserved pool namespaces